Cjkjvfnby/presentation-dist/docs/_sources/slides/02_install.rst.txt

 Install package
 ***************

-Ways to install a python package.
+Ways to install a python package:

 - download and do **python setup.py**
 - download and copy to PYTHON_PATH